 "No Women No drive": une ironie musicale sur l'interdiction de conduire pour les femmes saoudiennes.

-"Non, Femme, ne conduit pas "
+"Non, Femme, ne conduit pas ""No Mujer, no conduces"

 Hisham Fageeh est un jeune comédien saoudien, qui a fait le buzz sur le net avec sa reprise de Bob Marley "No Women no cry" : "Non, femme, ne pleure pas".